masterccc/hanoi_ncurses/README.md

 Play with k,l,m keys

 ### Examples
- want to move disc from left to center : K M
+ want to move disc from left to right : K M

  want to move disc from center to left : L K